cspidel23/MediaComparer_FrontEnd/README.md

 Meeting on Tuesday with Buruk, Cai, and Brittney where we decided on how to split up work and other project deliverables.

 ### Production Sprint Comments
+N/A

+## Published Sprint Contribution

+#### Buruk

+I updated the button styling on all pages to be clean and consistent

+#### Cai

+Removed unnecessary buttons from the sidebar.
+Also improved formatting on the compare page and made it so the compare box displays as a box that remains on screen even when scrolling.

+#### Victor

+N/A

+#### Brittney

+Added Account settings to other user areas, did testing making sure things function properly, everything seems to be working great.
+I attended our group meeting and communicated.

+#### Abdullahi

+Fixed some bugs relating to access to database as well as email verification.

+### Production Sprint Meetings
+Usual meeting on Tuesday, Buruk, Cai, Brittney.
+We talked about final clean ups and bug report fixes.

+### Production Sprint Comments
+This was a great experience for all of us, we learned a lot along the way.
+We overcame obstacles, strengthening our problem solving and communication skills.